koibots8230/Newbie-Orientation/exercises/Loops.md

 }
 ```

-## Exercises
+## Instructions

+Delete conditionals code

+In your Main.java, have the following run in sequence:
 1. Use a while loop to print a countdown from 10 to 0 in the console.
 2. Use a for loop to traverse a **randomly generated** list of 10 numbers and print all them out.
-3. Use a while loop and a break statement to ask the user to input a number over and over until the user enters the number 8230.
+3. Use a while loop and a *break*(do research!) statement to ask the user to input a number over and over until the user enters the number 8230.
 4. Use a for loop to plant all the contents of a list of 10 numbers in random order.
-5. Use a for loop and a continue statement to only print the odd numbers out of a randomly generated list.
+5. Use a for loop and a *continue*(do research!) statement to only print the odd numbers out of a randomly generated list.

+Build your code (if you haven't already)

+Commit & Push your changes

-## Resources
+### Resources

 Click [here](https://www.geeksforgeeks.org/generating-random-numbers-in-java/) to go to a webpage explaining how to use random in java.
 Click [here](https://www.w3schools.com/java/java_user_input.asp) to go to a webpage explaining how to retrieve user input in java.